sumairq/accessiverse/README.md

     <img src="https://github.com/sumairq/accessiverse/assets/60618877/46c5416d-413c-4f14-9b03-dd2d93f0086e" style="float:left; margin-right:10px; width:40%;" alt="Your Image Description">
 </p>

-Welcome to the source repository for the AccessiVerse!
+Welcome to the repository for the AccessiVerse!
 This project aims to provide a platform that let's you create and join accessibility-related events and discussions within the community.

 ## Features